 7. Inspect Home Drains

 If the sewage drains in your home do not have one-way valves, consider installing them.
 If flooding causes problems or backups with sewage, you do NOT want it to be knee-high in your home.
-One way valves can help prevent sewage back up by enabling you to shut them off.
+One way valves can help prevent sewage back up by enabling you to turn them off.

 8. Consider Water Resistant Doors and Windows

-Considering Installing water resistant doors and window frames for low windows or where water is likely to accumulate.
+Considering Installing water-resistant doors and window frames for low windows or where water is likely to accumulate.
 These won't prevent all water from entering your home but are a good start to keeping it out.